- October 21st, 2012

 - John Dillard

-- Financial Statements & Bookkeeping, Income Tax Preparation of Corporate & Personal Income Taxes, Virtual CFO, Business/Tax Consulting, Financial Planning, Business Loans & Money Management
+- Financial Statements & Bookkeeping, Income Tax Preparation of Corporate & Personal Income Taxes, Virtual CFO, Business/Tax/Financial Consulting, Business Loans/Money Management

 Leaving no stone unturned should be your goal when preparing your year-end income taxes for both your business and yourself personally, with thoroughness being the best way to ensure that your returns are correctly prepared.
 Below is a sampling of such a critique to ensure that that a client has all of the legal tax deductions allowed and to also ensure that you report all of your taxable income: